Freeze-fracture: Freeze-fracture-replication

-The first documented systematic visualization a frozen, fractured surface to look at the structure of the fracture face itself was done in the mid-1950s.
-Russel L. Steere was looking at virus particles and became concerned that conventional preparation techniques for electron microscopy, which included dehydration and more, may be altering the virus structure.
-While acknowledging freezing the sample would also cause changes he considered using it would give a different view.
+The first documented systematic visualization of a frozen, fractured surface to look at the structure of the fracture face itself was done in the mid-1950s.
+Russell L. Steere was observing virus particles and became concerned that conventional preparation techniques for electron microscopy, which included dehydration, may be altering the virus structure.
+Although freezing the sample would also cause changes, he considered trying.
 A "planed surface" was created on the frozen material using a knife.
-Due to the conditions required for the transmission electron microscope at the time the rapidly frozen and fractured virus itself could not be viewed directly.
-Instead Steere made a carbon re-enforced chromium replica of the fractured surface based on a procedure devised by others.
-Steere overcame the problem of ice crystals forming on the fractured viruses by etching them away as done by others in 1955 prior to making the copy for viewing.
-The additional etching step adds additional variations to the appearance of the original fractured surface but is essential to get rid of the condensates from the surface.
+Due to the conditions required for the transmission electron microscope used at the time, the rapidly frozen and fractured virus itself could not be viewed directly.
+Instead Steere made a carbon reinforced chromium replica of the fractured surface based on a procedure devised by others.
+Steere overcame the problem of ice crystals forming on the fractured viruses by etching them away prior to making the copy for viewing, as others had done.
+The additional etching step adds additional variations to the appearance of the original fractured surface but is essential to remove condensates from the surface.